Take your problem-solving skills a step further by using the theoretical and practical applications of technology to shape the future.

 Study at a Carnegie Doctoral Research Institution ranked #151 by the NSF.
 Students are an integral part of UND research.

-What can you do with a master's in computer science?
+What can I do with a master's in computer science?

 Master's in Computer Science Courses